Mwanzia: Born on the Way

 For those children born on the way, women like Jane are building a new way of life in rural Kenya.
 A life in which women no longer give birth alone, far from home, on a journey to find water.
 A life in which the name Mwanzia will become ever more rare.

-Sometimes we would be forced to fetch water even when having labour pains.
+We had to fetch water even when having labour pains.
 Sometimes someone would miscarry or have a still birth at home due to the long distance.

 Jane Kinongo, a member of the Ithime Self-Help Group, Kenya.